Podcast Guide Part 2: Recommendations

-The Art of Charm: Alright, I'll break my rule a bit; this is simply the best podcast out there on the Internet, hands-down.
+The Art of Charm/The Jordan Harbinger Show: Alright, I'll break my rule a bit; this is simply the best podcast out there on the Internet, hands-down.
 In-depth interviews with high-performing people from a huge range of backgrounds.
 These include discussions about Narconomics, mental health, the art of manliness, the crucial flaws in the way our brains work, how to improve your confidence, and much more.
 The quality of the interviews is outstanding so I suggest going through the archives to listen to some of the (over 700!) older episodes.

 Update: I based this review on my experience with the show when the original host of the show, Jordan Harbinger, was still there.
 He has now left the show and created his own show, aptly called the Jordan Harbinger Show.
 I recommend listening to the Art of Charm episodes when Jordan was still there (everything before February 2018) and listening to the Jordan Harbinger Show.
 Basically, wherever Jordan is, follow him!

 These are ones that I used to listen to and still find quite decent but gradually listened to less or stopped listening to altogether due to time constraints.